“The Studio is the antidote to business as usual.”

 To live and work wholeheartedly, with meaning and purpose, business leaders must know what they stand for and how to instill their beliefs in action.
 Steve is on a mission to help organizations and their leaders rise to their potential and make a positive impact on the world of their customers.

 Over the past 25 years, he has worked as a leader and innovator on brand strategy, organizational life, humanized marketing and wholehearted leadership with artistry.
 He’s been honored to work with more than 250 global, national and regional companies and 2,300 business leaders ranging from brands in consumer products, consumer electronics, education, government, non-profit, sports, and entertainment.

-Steve has written and published two books, including Brand Love and Loyalty and Humanizing the Customer Journey, and his forthcoming book The Evolved Brand: How to Impact the World Through the Power of Your Brand (publish date TBD), based on his TEDx talk of the same name.
+Steve has written and published two books, including Brand Love and Loyalty and Humanizing the Customer Journey, and his forthcoming book The Beautiful Business (publish date TBD), based on his TEDx talk of the same name.

 Also, his creative and thought leadership has been included in Business Week, Brand Week, Ad Age, Conscious Company Magazine, MarketingProfs, and HOW Magazines, among others.

 Part of Steve’s work includes leading his brand and business evolution consultancy Mth Degree, founded in 1994.
 His clients include global organizations such as Samsung, Sony, LG, ESPN, NFL and MLB franchises, Northwestern University and regional organizations such as Academy for Professional Excellence, Port of San Diego, Fleet Science Center and SDSU.